 Put the tool with wire inserted down over the .025" square post, and turn.
 I wish I could give more detail here, but you'll get even the less obvious parts figured out with a little experience.
 Perhaps later I can post a video...

 There should be about a turn and a half of insulated wire wrapped on the post (although the exact amount is definitely not critical), mostly so if you have any motion on the wire before completion, you don't get a lot of fatigue right where the wire exits the insulation.
 The WSU30-M tool mentioned above automatically wraps a portion of insulated wire.
 The yellow WSU30 (without the "M" on it) does not, so get the one with the M. The insulated part of the wire doesn't have to be in contact with the post itself, so after the first wrap, I wrap the insulated part of subsequent wires over a previously wrapped wire.
 This helps me get one and sometimes two more levels of wrap on the post than it was made for, and probably helps protect that previous layer from getting peeled away at the end too.
-It does not add significant inductance like a coil usually would, since it is wrapped over a good conductor.
+It does not add significant inductance like a coil usually would, since it is wrapped over a good conductor which would collapse the magnetic field the "coil" tries to set up.

 With most tools it won't matter if you go clockwise or counter-clockwise.